 All the GPX files that I recorded along the route and links to the campsites and hotels that we stayed at are consolidated below for ease of planning for anyone who cares to.
 And if you do decide to have a bash at this hike please remember to Take Only Memories, and Leave Only Footprints.

 The euphoria of reaching the summit lasted all too briefly.
 The weather Gods seemed displeased by our incursion into their upper realms and the 360 degree vistas we had just been awarded with were snatched away from us in a suffocating white-out that enveloped the summit cone.

 Rigzin and Nannang looking unnerved for the first time seemed eager to get moving and start the descent.
 Under their command we left as quickly as we had arrived making for the exposed ridge to lead us back down.

-We were not the only ones on the mountain though and as we were headed down others were still heading up!
+We were not the only ones on the mountain though, as we were headed down others were still heading up!
 A meeting was inevitable.

-Many parties on the mountain under local Indian leadership had no right to be there at all in my humble opinion.
+Unfortunately many parties on the mountain under local Indian leadership had no right to be there at all.
 I’m all for the wilderness being open to everyone but you have to know your limits and skills, many people on that mountain clearly did not know either.

 Dangerously we passed rim-rocked or crag-fest individuals and groups roped together by a safety rope no better than my mum’s washing line!
 Hold-ups became inevitable.
 After waiting it out several times perched on the ridge at high altitude tempers began to fray.
 Heated exchanges occurred as we tried to descend to safety.